CMS-AI-Initiative/ai-client-spec/docs/ARCHITECTURE.md

 This section shows comprehensive class diagrams for the proposed architecture.
 For explanation on specific terms, see the [glossary](./GLOSSARY.md).

 **Note:** The class diagrams are not meant to be entirely comprehensive in terms of which AI features and capabilities are or will be supported.
-For now, they simply use "text generation", "image generation", "text to speech", and "speech generation" for illustrative purposes.
+For now, they simply use "text generation", "image generation", "text to speech", "speech generation", and "embedding generation" for illustrative purposes.
 Other features like "music generation" or "video generation" etc. would work similarly.

 **Note:** The class diagrams are also not meant to be comprehensive in terms of any specific configuration keys or parameters which are or will be supported.
 For now, the relevant definitions don't include any specific parameter names or constants.